Corcovado National Park

 There are a lot of ways to see Corcovado National Park (the “Jewel of Costa Rica”).

-Once at the Sirena Station, there are numerous trails to explore.
-Within the canopy you may see four kinds of monkeys, tyras, anteaters, sloths, etc, as well as many exotic birds.
+Within the canopy you may see four kinds of monkeys, tayras, anteaters, sloths, etc, as well as many exotic birds.
 On the ground if you are very lucky you may see some of the big cats: jaguars, pumas, ocelots, jaguarundis, margay cats.
-Easier to spot aretapirs, peccaries, and deer.
+Easier to spot are tapirs, peccaries, and deer.
 Meanwhile, near the river mouth at high tide you may see large bull sharks swimming up the Sirena River mixing with American Crocodiles.

-If flying into Corcovado is not in the budget or of interest, the other way to enter the park is via car followed by a hike.
-It is a two hour drive plus a beach hike to the park entrance near Carate.
+If driving from Iguana, you arrive in Carate, and then have about an hour’s walk on the beach to the park entrance near Carate.
 From there, you can either hike on trails at Corcovado Tent Camp, or head straight into the park.
 If you are only going for the day, you will hike in and out on the same trail.

 Another one of our yearly hikes is to hike in through Los Patos and out through Carate in one day.
 It is about a 35 miles hike…not for the faint of heart!
 It’s like a marathon, with no time to see much except what is directly under your feet.
 (Definitely not for most people, but we have definitely had some good times with guests, family, friends, and our employees).